NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 It is very important to have interest point matches that tie all images together.
 To make the determination of such matches more successful, the images were first mapprojected at 1 m/pixel to have them in the same perspective.

+The mapprojected images must all be at the same resolution.
+Mapprojection should be without bundle-adjusted cameras (otherwise the results will be incorrect).
-See See :numref:`mapip` for more details.
+See :numref:`mapip` for more details.

 Create three lists, each being a plain text file with one file name on each line, having the input images (sorted by illumination),